whunmr/circa/about/syntax.md

 description: ""
 layout: about
 author: Andrew Fischer
+date: 4-13-2012
 ---

-A quick guide to Circa's syntax.
+A quick tour of Circa's syntax.

 ## Expressions